b10wf15h3d/b10wf15h3d.github.io/_posts/2022-04-20-My-OSCP-Story.md

 Mr Mouse has put together an online course that teaches the basic principles, tools and techniques, that are synonymous with red teaming.

-Access to your own lab enviroment you'll gain hands on experience of using Cobalt Strike to pivot your way through a Active Directory Forest.
+Access to your own lab environment you'll gain hands on experience of using Cobalt Strike to pivot your way through a Active Directory Forest.

 Google reviews, check out some YouTube vids, I can't do the course justice!
 Better value for money than the Red Labs at Pentestacademy with a great Discord community.